-It has to be said that fitting a monoblock mixer tap is not the easiest operation in the world and can certainly be a bit fiddly.
+It has to be said that fitting a monoblock mixer tap (or monobloc as it’s also spelt) is not the easiest operation in the world and can certainly be a bit fiddly.
 However, this project should go some way to making it a little easier.

 This can be seen more easily in the image below.

 Fixing Your Monoblock Tap to a Sink or Bath

 The opening for a monoblock mixer is usually 26mm.
 This will be, or be close to, the size of the hole in your sink, basin or bath.

 Where do the Rubber Washers go?